vincem68/Resume-Projects/README.md

 This repository contains a few of the projects I worked on that are included in my resume.
 The projects are as follows:

-213Project4 - The Pizza Customizer and Ordering Application
+Pizza-Ordering-GUI - The Pizza Customizer and Ordering Application

 cs336TrainScheduler_24 - The Train Website Project